-MUNICH BASED LABEL RELEASING JAZZ, SOUL, FUNK, LATIN, AFRO, BREAKS & BEATS SINCE 2005.
+MUNICH BASED LABEL RELEASING JAZZ, SOUL, BEATS & HOUSE SINCE 2005

 Read an interview of Pete Isaac (Jelly Jazz) with Jazz&Milk labelfounder Dusty and find out what the label is all about!

 Hello mate!
 I suppose the first question has to be how Jazz & Milk came about?
 Was it a club night before a label?